What can Lloyd’s Register Foundation’s funding be used for?

 How often do we consider applications and how do you apply?

 Every proposal and application that we receive is reviewed initially at our monthly grant applications meetings, usually within the first two weeks of each month; deadlines 10 days before.
-Guidance note 2 gives the application process.
+Read about the application process here on our website.